Home

 • Swap out the damaged reluctor ring

-• Switch the failing timing belt and chain with a new one
+• Switch the broken timing belt and chain with a new one

 • Replace the harmonic balancer